HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 These metrics are complemented by traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, along with measures of page resource loading behavior.
 Together, these signals provide insight into where performance bottlenecks occur and how they influence overall page behavior.
 A comprehensive overview of modern web performance metrics and measurement techniques can be found at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.

-The Web Almanac performance chapter examines these signals at scale across devices and network conditions to provide a data-driven view of the state of web performance.
-By analyzing real-world data, it highlights where the web is improving, where challenges remain, and which patterns are associated with better user experiences.

 The **Web Almanac performance** chapter examines these signals at scale across devices and network conditions to provide a data-driven view of the state of web performance.
 By analyzing real-world data, it highlights where the web is improving, where challenges remain, and which patterns are associated with better user experiences.
 This year, we also include analysis of **Early Hints** and **Speculation Rules** as part of the performance chapter.

 ### Data Sources and Methodology